Ulrichsweb: Glossary of Terms

 online: Refers to the availability of a serial in an electronic format that is available via the Internet.
 Online publications may be online full-text or online full-content serials.

 Open Access: A publishing model for journals and other publications that makes their content freely available on the public Internet for searching, copying, downloading, and printing.
-Open Access Journals (OAJs) are full-text publications that are available to the reader at no charge.
-Costs for publication of OAJs may come from grant funding, from the authors of the articles in the journals, or other sources, but payment by the reader is not required for access.
+Open Access (OA) journals are full-text publications that are available to the reader at no charge.
+Costs for publication of OA journals may come from grant funding, from the authors of the articles in the journals, or other sources, but payment by the reader is not required for access.
+Open Access journals are indicated by an open-lock icon in search results.

 OpenURL: A protocol for interoperability between an information resource and a context-sensitive service in an open linking environment.
 The structure of the OpenURL conveys metadata about an information object (such as an electronic journal) so that the object can be correctly identified and ultimately linked to in the target resource.
 Ulrichsweb is OpenURL-aware and can be linked to, and out of, via an OpenURL.

-operator: In the Advanced Search workspace, an operator is used to combine, include, or exclude selected search terms.
+operator: In the Advanced Search workspace, a Boolean operator is used to combine, include, or exclude selected search terms.
 The search operators in Ulrichsweb are: ALL, ANY, and NONE.

 other features: May appear in the Additional Title Details section.
 Refers to features that the serial includes such as bibliographies, illustrations, charts, reviews books, reviews of films, or reviews of software.